 - An event T-shirt can be a good merchandise item with proper planning and control.

-- A good public address announcer helps make an event a success, not only with competition calls but with sponsor acknowledgements, music, sport information and, if necessary, emergency procedures.
+- A good public address announcer helps make an event a success, not only with competition calls but also with sponsor acknowledgements, music, sport information and, if necessary, emergency procedures.

 - Sagging banners and crooked signs are eyesores, so check them constantly.